6 Tips for an Easier Colonoscopy Prep

 If the doctor finds a colon polyp, he or she removes it before it has a chance to turn into cancer.
 Colonoscopies are so effective at preventing colorectal cancer that some people only need to have one every 10 years.

-What is a colonoscopy prep?
+What is colonoscopy prep?

 Why is colonoscopy prep so important?

 During a colonoscopy, the doctor’s goal is to identify any signs of cancer and remove precancerous polyps.
 By properly emptying the colon, the doctor has the best chance of finding tumors and hard-to-see colon polyps in their earliest stages.
-If you don’t completely empty the colon, it makes finding some polyps more difficult and also can cause a need for a repeat colonoscopy.
+If you don’t completely empty the colon, it makes finding some polyps more difficult and can cause a need for a repeat colonoscopy.

 What are some tips to make my colonoscopy prep easier?